bwfiq/elearning_app/docs/report.md

 #### Axios Integration

 The frontend uses Axios, a promise-based HTTP client, to communicate with the Django backend.
-The `useAxios.tsx` file likely contains a custom hook for making API requests.
+The `useAxios.tsx` file contains a custom hook for making API requests.

 ```typescript
 // frontend/src/useAxios.tsx